 When the same background image leads to many different unrelated blog posts, Pinterest gets confused.
 Pinterest may not be as able to categorize your pin with a background image it recognizes as connected to other subjects.

 The bottom line is that a widely used background image can hurt your pins’ chances of getting massive click action.
 That’s why it’s not a bad idea to invest in a paid stock photo service.
-I just signed up with Haute Stock, and I’m loving their beautifully styled stock photos.
+Haute Stock has beautifully styled stock photos.
 They’re great for lifestyle bloggers especially.

 Keep in mind that the way Pinterest categorizes your pin has to do with many other factors such as what board you first pin your pin onto, and subsequent boards people pin your pin onto.